Check the status of Decision Data Store (DDS) nodes, for example, to troubleshoot Cassandra-related failures listed in Pega logs.

 - In the header of Dev Studio, click .

-that data correctly replicates across nodes by verifying that the
+correctly replicates across nodes by verifying that the ownership percentages of

 Tip: To check the ownership percentage for a selected node, click the status of the node, and then examine the Owns section.

-- For both external and embedded Cassandra, check the node state in the nodetool
+- Check the node state in the nodetool utility:

 - In the nodetool utility, run the nodetool status

 Result: Nodetool returns a cluster status report, as in the following example:

 Datacenter: datacenter1 ======================= Status=Up/Down |/ State=Normal/Leaving/Joining/Moving -- Address Load Tokens Owns (effective) Host ID Rack UN 10.0.52.7 229.36 KB 256 100.0% 69d1a4da-fe18-483f-9ff8-5ffa8af94eca rack1 UN 10.0.52.9 125.13 KB 256 100.0% 1fc331b1-47af-4760-973d-a34903fb0235 rack1 UN 10.0.52.11 103.92 KB 256 100.0% 2ddffb1d-1bf1-4b20-9da9-a305f325826e rack1

 Note: The ownership percentages in the nodetool report are different than the percentages shown on the DDS landing page.
 The nodetool report describes both original data and replicated data, whereas the DDS landing page only refers to original data.
 For example, for a three-node cluster with a replication factor of 3, the nodetool report returns a 100% ownership for each node; for a four-node cluster with a replication factor of 3, the nodetool report returns a 75% ownership for each node, and so on.

 - Ensure that the cluster status report lists all nodes.

 - In the -- column, ensure that all nodes